LPardue/draft-pardue-moq-qlog-moq-events/draft-pardue-moq-qlog-moq-events.md

 ## subgroup_header_parsed {#subgroupheaderparsed}

 The `subgroup_header_parsed` event is emitted when the SUBGROUP_HEADER is parsed.
 It has Core importance level.
+In the MoQ specification, the "type" field of the subgroup header encodes information such as the end of group boolean, but we don't log the wire-level "type" field in mLog, but rather the semantically reconstructed fields.
+The subgroup_id field is null if it is set to be the first object in the group.
+Otherwise, it has a value.

 ~~~ cddl
 MOQTSubgroupHeaderParsed = {